winduum/winduum-docs/docs/docs/variants/interest.md

+---
+description: "Provides interest-target: and interest-source: variants for Interest Invokers — the interestfor attribute that lets controls declaratively show interest in…"
+---

 # Interest
 Provides `interest-target:` and `interest-source:` variants for [Interest Invokers](https://open-ui.org/components/interest-invokers.explainer/) — the `interestfor` attribute that lets controls declaratively show interest in another element (hover, focus or long-press), typically used for tooltips and hover cards.